Piyu-Pika/architecture-vscode-extension/README.md

 2. **Run the Extension**
       Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
-      Search for and select the command `Architecture: Generate Project Structure`.
+      Search for and select the command `Code Architect: Generate Project Structure`.

 3. **Choose the Options**
       - Select the type of project you want to generate (e.g., Flutter, Go, Node.js, FastAPI, Django, Rust, React, or Next.js).